 » Paris Marathon Equipment Review

 I ran the Paris Marathon with my New Balance M890v4 with a pair of anti-blister socks from Nike.
 The runners lasted me a solid 1 year of intense training for the marathon and the Ironman Langkawi.
 To track my performance I use the Garmin Forerunner 310XT.
-Strongly suggest to get a visor or a cap to protect from the sun.
+Strongly suggest getting a visor or a cap to protect from the sun.
 Nike featherlite visor is a great product.
 Remember that I mentioned the low temperatures, so consider buying a pair of leggings, Nike and Mizuno are good options.
 A Go Pro Silver 4 was my choice to record some videos and take pictures during the race.

 » Paris Marathon Review Verdict